Dembelinho/Terjman_AI/README.md

 # Project: Context & Limitations
 The project will be a multilingual question-answering (Q/A) system that specifically handles queries in "Darija" (Moroccan Local Arabic).
 ## Context: Source of the Idea
-- In the current time many LLMs can do some great tasks with a big knowledge of different fields but the problem for "Moroccan people" is the query should be in French or English language(The most Popular Languages)
+- In the current time many LLMs can do some great tasks with a big knowledge of different fields but the problem for "Moroccan people" is the query should be in French, English, etc... languages (The most Popular Languages around the world)
 - So we got the idea to develop a comprehensive multilingual question-answering (Q/A) platform that allows Moroccan users to interact with advanced Large Language Models (LLMs) using their native languages, such as Darija (Moroccan Arabic), ensuring accessibility and inclusivity in leveraging cutting-edge AI technologies for various informational needs.
 - And also the possibility of uploading some documents to extract knowledge from them.

 ## Limitations of our Solution
 - But the limitations of our solution are reflected in expressions with a metaphorical meaning such as proverbs.
 - For more clarity, I will give some examples :
-- 1. "Ta7 l7ok wssab ghtah"
+  1. "Ta7 l7ok wssab ghtah"
   2. "F9ih li ntsenaw barakto dkhal jame3 b baleghto"
   3. "Drebni w bka, sbe9ni w chka" ,etc....